Zryak/Open-Games/README.md

-# Rising-Tide-Open-Games
+# Open-Games
-This is a collection of unblocked games for all students of Rising Tide Charter public School.
+This is a collection of unblocked games.

 **Name - Link - Type**